 Causes of John’s Wrongful Conviction: Unreliable Eyewitness Testimony

-Another factor that may have led to John’s wrongful conviction was the testimony of Maxine’s son Michael, who claimed that he had seen John hit her on two occasions.
-Since the new pathology evidence demonstrates that Maxine’s death resulted from a series of falls and not from an assault, in hindsight it is clear that Michael was mistaken.
-For more information on why the evidence of children must be looked at with particular scrutiny, click here.
+Another factor that may have led to John’s wrongful conviction was the testimony of Maxine’s son, who claimed that he had seen John hit his mother on two occasions.
+Since the new pathology evidence demonstrates that Maxine’s death resulted from a series of falls and not from an assault, in hindsight it is clear that Maxine’s son was mistaken.

 While it might seem strange that an eyewitness could be wrong about such an important event, mistaken eyewitness testimony is actually an important factor in many wrongful convictions.
 Most commonly, mistaken eyewitness testimony takes the form of an incorrect identification of the suspect.
 In fact, of the Innocence Project’s first 225 DNA exonerations in the US, “77% of the convictions had been based on mistaken eyewitness identification.”

 Today, John is a married grandfather in his seventies.
 Notwithstanding the distance that now separates him from Maxine, John loved her and still has “a soft spot in … [his] heart for her.”

 In addition to the pain of losing his partner, John has been burdened for decades with the far-reaching consequences of his wrongful conviction.
 In addition to the years that he spent behind bars, John has lost countless opportunities in many areas of his life.
 Prior to his exoneration, John described his pervasive experience of stigma as follows: